cognivore/collapsization/RULES.md

 ## Law of Similarity and Scoring

+### Mayor Scoring

 **Distance-to-reality** determines the Mayor's score:

 - If the placed card's suit matches the Reality Tile's suit: distance = |placed value − reality value|
-- If suits do not match: distance = 0 (Mayor cannot score)
+- If suits do not match: distance is undefined (Mayor cannot score from that hex)

 **Mayor** scores 1 point if:
-- The built hex has the minimum distance-to-reality among this turn's nominated hexes (ties still reward the Mayor), AND
+- The placed card + chosen hex achieves the minimum possible distance-to-reality across ALL combinations of the Mayor's 4 hand cards and all nominated hexes (ties still reward the Mayor), AND
-- The placed card is not a Spade.
+- The Reality Tile is not a Spade (game ends on Spade reality).

+In other words, the Mayor only earns a point if they found the optimal build among their entire hand—not just the best hex for the card they happened to play.

+### Advisor Scoring with Bluff Detection

-**Advisors** score 1 point if the Mayor builds on their nominated hex:
+When the Mayor builds on a nominated hex, scoring depends on whether the Mayor "trusted" or "called" each Advisor's claim:

+**Non-Spade Reality** (normal case):
+- **Mayor TRUSTS** (placed card suit = claim suit): Advisor gets **+1 point**, regardless of whether they were honest.
+- **Mayor CALLS** (placed card suit ≠ claim suit):
+  - If claim suit = reality suit (Advisor was honest): Advisor gets **+1 point** (Mayor was wrong to distrust).
+  - If claim suit ≠ reality suit (bluff caught): Advisor gets **0 points**.

+**Spade Reality** (game ends):
+- If the Advisor claimed the hex was a Spade (honest warning): **0 points** (no reward for finding mines).
+- If the Advisor claimed anything but Spade (lied about mine): **-2 points** (severe penalty).

+### Tie-Breaking for Same-Hex Nominations

-- If only one Advisor nominated the chosen hex, that Advisor scores.
+If both Advisors nominated the same hex, a tie-break determines which Advisor receives the scoring outcome:

-- If both Advisors nominated the same hex, the Advisor whose claim value is closest to the Mayor's placed card value wins the point.
+1. **Claim value proximity**: The Advisor whose claim value is closest to the Mayor's placed card value wins.
-- If both claims are equally close to the placed value, the Advisor whose claim suit matches the placed card's suit wins.
+2. **Suit match**: If values are equally close, the Advisor whose claim suit matches the placed card's suit wins.

-**Spade placement**: When the Mayor places a Spade card, the Mayor does not score, but the Advisor whose claim value is closest to the Mayor's placed Spade value still scores 1 point.
+3. **Domain affinity**: If still tied (same value AND same suit), the Advisor whose domain matches the suit wins:
+   - **Hearts** → Urbanist wins (community/people theme)
+   - **Diamonds** → Industry wins (resources theme)
+   - **Spades** → Nobody wins (both lied about a mine when reality wasn't a Spade)

 ## Spades as Mines and Game End

 - Spades represent mines in reality.
 - If the Mayor builds on a hex whose Reality Tile is a Spade, the game ends immediately after placement and all reality is revealed.
+- Spade penalty is built into the bluff detection scoring: Advisors who honestly warned about Spades score +1, while those who lied about mines lose 2 points.
 - Final scores are tallied; the player with the most points wins.

+## Strategic Implications

+The bluff detection mechanic creates interesting strategic tension:

+1. **For Advisors**: Lying is risky—if the Mayor doesn't play the suit you claimed, you get 0 points.
+Telling the truth earns +1 if the Mayor builds on your hex (for non-Spade hexes).

+2. **For Mayor**: You can test Advisor honesty by playing a different suit than claimed.
+If the Advisor was bluffing, they score nothing.
+However, if they were honest, they still score.

+3. **Deduction**: With 2 revealed cards and full turn history, the Mayor can track which Advisors tend to bluff and make informed trust decisions.

+4. **Spade strategy**: Honestly warning about Spades yields 0 points (no free reward for finding mines), while lying about mines risks -2 penalty.
+This means Advisors must weigh: nominate safe hexes for points, or risk a spade bluff to end the game early.